 Customs duty is levied at various rates as listed in the first schedule of the currently prevailing customs duty law.
-Examples of items included are kraft papers, flat rolled products, silicon electrical steel sheets, LCD panels in CBU forms, plasma display panels etc.
+Examples of items included are kraft papers, flat rolled products, silicon electrical steel sheets, LCD panels in CBU forms, plasma display panels, etc.

-All public companies and private companies with paid up capital of PKR 7.5 million or more must file annual financial statements with the Securities and Exchange Commission of Pakistan.
+All companies have to get their financial statements audited by a firm of Chartered Accountants.
+The financial year is July to June except under special circumstances.
+Public companies and private companies with paid up capital of PKR 7.5 million or more must file annual financial statements with the Securities and Exchange Commission of Pakistan.

-In Pakistan, the majority of the IFRS's are adopted.
+In Pakistan, majority of the IFRS's are adopted.

-- Official Languages: Urdu and English - Ensure that the people you are talking to are credible, have the right level of finances, the capabilities, certification and the type of products you want before you start discussing price. - Pakistanis know Pakistanis best and can deal with them across geography, language and cultures.
-There are companies which can help you to source local contacts..
+- Official Languages: Urdu and English - Do ensure that the people you are talking to are credible, have the right level of finances, the capabilities, certification and the type of products you want before you start discussing prices. - Pakistanis know Pakistanis best-and can deal with them across geography, language and cultures.
+There are companies which can help you to source for local contacts.

-Rodney Rahman rodney.rahman@mazars.pk
+Rodney Rahman

+rodney.rahman@mazars.pk